Old Mission State Park

-Coeur d'Alene's Old Mission State Park is a heritage-oriented state park in the western United States in northern Idaho, preserving the Mission of the Sacred Heart, or Cataldo Mission, national historic landmark.
+Coeur d'Alene's Old Mission State Park is a heritage-oriented state park in northern Idaho in the western United States, preserving the Mission of the Sacred Heart, or Cataldo Mission, a national historic landmark.
 The park contains the church itself, the parish house, and the surrounding property.
-Built 1850–1853, Mission of the Sacred Heart is the oldest standing building in Idaho.
+Built in 1850–1853, Mission of the Sacred Heart is the oldest standing building in Idaho.
 It was designated a National Historic Landmark in 1961, and put on the National Register of Historic Places in 1966.

 History

 In 1831, the Nez Perce and Flathead people had heard of the Bible and wanted more information on Christianity.
 They sent six men east to St. Louis with four arriving, and in 1842, Father Pierre-Jean De Smet responded to the request and came to the area.
 Fr.
 Nicholas Point and Br.
 Charles Huet came and helped to pick a mission location.
 The first chosen was along the St. Joe River and was subject to flooding.
 In 1846, they moved it to its current location.

 In 1850, the church was taken over by the Italian Jesuit missionary Antonio Ravalli, who began designing the new mission building.
 He had the building constructed by the Indians themselves, so they would feel part of the church.
-It was built using the wattle and daub method, and finished some three years later without using nails.
+It was built using the wattle and daub method and finished some three years later without using nails.

-The mission was named after the Sacred Heart of Jesus and the spot was renamed the Coeur d'Alenes Old Mission State Park by the Coeur d'Alene Tribe.
+The mission was named after the Sacred Heart of Jesus and the spot was renamed the Coeur d'Alene's Old Mission State Park by the Coeur d'Alene Tribe.
 A misnomer locally is to refer to the whole mission as the "Cataldo" Mission.
-This term cropped up in the area due to the fame of Father Giuseppe Cataldo, a Sicilian priest born in the village of Terrasini, who spent most of his Jesuit life in the frontier community and founded Gonzaga University in Spokane.
-The nearest town to the mission is Cataldo, and with time, the mission became an important hospitality stop and supply station for traders, settlers, and miners traveling on the Mullan Road.
+This term cropped up in the area due to the fame of Father :fr:Giuseppe Cataldo (1837-1928), a Sicilian priest born in the village of Terrasini, who spent most of his missionary Jesuit life in the frontier community and founded Gonzaga University in Spokane.
+The nearest town to the mission is Cataldo.
+The mission became a stop and supply station for traders, settlers, and miners traveling on the Mullan Road.
 It was also a working port for boats heading up the Coeur d'Alene River.

 In 1976, a major restoration of the church was chosen as Idaho State's Bicentennial Project to celebrate the nation's bicentennial.